5afe/safe/specs/replace_browser_extension/01_main.rst

   from the Safe and doesn't have Safe's information.

-4.2.
 Insufficient Funds
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Inherits from the `4.1.
-Happy Case`_
+Inherits from the `Happy Case`_

 Inherits from
     means that this scenario takes all the preconditions,